lmc2179/explain-scikit-learn/README.md

-# explain-scikit-learn
+# savvy

+`savvy` (formerly explain-sklearn) is a collection of tools for analyzing machine learning models in python.
+The tools provided will help users understand how their models make decisions, and see whether or not the assumptions of their algorithms are satisfied.
+They're designed to work with scikit-learn models, but will usually work with any class that implements the scikit-learn API.

+### Modules currently available:
+1) The `explainable_classifier` module: Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper
+2) The `regression_diagnostic` module: check the assumptions of linear regression for your dataset

+Detailed descriptions:

-## The `explainable_classifier` module: Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper
+## 1) The `explainable_classifier` module: Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper

 Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper.
 The wrapper will work for any classifier with a `predict_proba` method.